Keyboard shortcuts

 deployments

-List of Redis deployments to monitor.
+List of Redis databases/clusters to monitor.
 Each deployment needs:

 • id - Unique identifier (required)